-- Member of the National Healthcare Group’s DSRB Domain B Committee from 2004 up todate.
+- Member, National Healthcare Group’s DSRB Domain B Committee (2004 – Present)

-- Member of the Teaching Faculty of the Singapore Medical Association Centre for Medical Ethics & Professionalism
+- Member, Teaching Faculty of the Singapore Medical Association Centre for Medical Ethics & Professionalism

-- Member of the National Organ Transplant Ethics Committee Panel of Laypersons
+- Member, National Organ Transplant Ethics Committee Panel of Laypersons

-- Member of the Law Reform Committee of the Singapore Academy of Law
+- Member, Law Reform Committee of the Singapore Academy of Law

-- Specialist Mediator of the Singapore International Mediation Centre (SIMC)
+- Specialist Mediator, Singapore International Mediation Centre (SIMC)